emilaxelsson/paper-tfp2014/README.md

 tagless-eval
 ============

-Source code and benchmarks for the report "Efficient and Compositional Evaluation of Untyped Expressions".
+Source code and benchmarks for the report "Efficient Evaluation for Untyped and Compositional Representations of Expressions".

 The benchmarks can be run as follows: